CodeYourFuture/GitHomeworkTest/Senami_Ahifon.md

 Hello, my name is Senami Ahifon

-I love swimming because and I love to swim in the ocean or do some scuba diving but I don't know how to swim, I would love to learn how to though.
+I love swimming because and I would love to swim in the ocean or do some scuba diving but I don't know how to swim, I would love to learn how to though.

 Strangely, I do not have any favourite food, sorry!